Pontiac51/miniAVX/README.md

 The programer port is used for TX and the native port for RX.
 Reason is that a RX on programer port resets the Arduino.

 2 sessions of the connector need to be started, one for TX, one for RX.
-The TX sessions needs to be started first as it resets Arduino.
+The TX session needs to be started first as it resets Arduino.